-Our office staff is available to assist with the following items: obtaining keys and office space, information pertaining to your graduate assistantship, travel authorities and reimbursements, purchase orders, mail, faxes, and inquiries relating to telephone usage.
-Any personnel and budgetary questions should be directed to the financial staff.
+Our office staff is available to assist with the following items: obtaining keys and office space, information pertaining to your graduate assistantship, travel authorities and reimbursements, purchase orders, and campus or off-campus mail.
+Any personnel and budgetary questions should be directed to the financial staff after first checking with the Major Professor.